aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

         return random.choice(self.lbl2files[cls]), same
 ```

-Note the raw image transformation pipeline defined above is applied, together with an extra data augmentation during training: randomly swap the two images from the pair without changing of the label.
+Note the raw image transformation pipeline defined above is applied, together with an extra data augmentation during training.
+This randomly swaps the two images from the pair without changing the label.

 ### Split and Dataloader

-Randomly split the dataset into train/validation partitions, and construct `dataloaders` for each them with specified batch size, by:
+Randomly split the dataset into train/validation partitions, and construct `dataloaders` for each of them with specified batch size.

 ```python
 splits = RandomSplitter()(files)